-I’ve already explained why the materials toilet seats are made of are so important.
-With regular ones that don’t come with slow-closing hinges, the weight of the material can influence the way the product behaves.
+With regular toilet seats that don’t come with slow-closing hinges, the weight of the material can influence the way the product behaves.
 Even though heavier lids are more likely to stay up on their own, they also make a louder noise when they fall.
 Conversely, lighter materials are usually also thinner, which makes them more likely to crack under the weight of the user.

 Ultimately, the toilet seat you end up purchasing should ideally be flexible enough to be comfortable.
 That’s why plastic and wood are such popular choices for both the seat and the lid.
 However, the seat also needs to be strong and durable enough to hold people of different sizes.
 But don’t worry — most products on the market can hold up to 300 pounds.

 Lastly, you should also keep the quality of the hinges in mind when shopping for your next toilet seat.
 After all, they’re the most important part of a slow-closing mechanism.
 The bolts of the hinges are usually plastic or metal, with metal being more durable.
 However, since most products have plastic parts, you should just make sure that they’re strong enough to last you a while.

 Most toilet seats don’t come with installation instructions, so figuring out how to install one will probably be up to you.
 There are some main installation methods manufacturers use, though.

 Some seat covers come with nuts and bolts.
 You just have to drop the bolts through the holes in your toilet, and then fasten the nuts on the other side.